Inflation Reduction Act Well Plugging

 Community Benefits

 DEC recognizes the success of this program is dependent on engagement with and participation of community and labor stakeholders.
 Throughout this program, DEC will identify and engage with stakeholders to publicize this funding opportunity and receive and incorporate feedback on DEC’s program.
 DEC will strive for and encourage investment in job quality and a skilled workforce.
-DEC will prioritize Diversity, Equity, Inclusion, and Accessibility and the Justice40 Initiative by prioritizing eligible marginal conventional wells in disadvantaged communities for well plugging.
+DEC will prioritize Diversity, Equity, Inclusion, and Accessibility by prioritizing eligible MCWs in disadvantaged communities for well plugging.

 Community Benefits Plan for the Methane Emissions Reduction Program for Marginal Conventional Wells (PDF)